NiceCodeBro/serverless-todo-app/README.md

 - Add an ability to sort TODOs by due date or priority
 - Use middy middleware to increase code re-use
 - Performance improvements: Reduce the cold start with plugin
-- Use AWS X-Ray for monitoring and troubleshooting
 - Each function has its own set of permissions
 - Decrease the size of dependencies and increase performance of functions
 - Canary Deployment